 Calls to action (CTAs).
 The whole point of a funnel is to get your prospects or visitors to do something.
-How you ask for that action can have a huge impact on whether they actually do it or not.
+How you ask for that action can greatly impact whether they actually do it or not.
 Experiment with copy length, tone, word choice, and even placement of the CTAs on the page itself.

-For example: Many people find that shorter, more direct CTAs work better than wordier ones.
+For example, many people find that shorter, more direct CTAs work better than wordier ones.
 If you wanted to test a shorter CTA, you would first create a new variation in your experiment, in which you’ll test a tighter CTA.
 Add the page where your CTA lives and use the Visual Editor to quickly edit the text.
-See our article on using the Visual Editor in Optimizely Web Experimentation for more details.
+See the article on using the Visual Editor in Optimizely Web Experimentation for more details.

 Landing pages.
 Landing pages are standalone pages that serve one specific purpose, typically lead generation or to promote product-specific offers.
 Organizations will often have several landing pages live at any given time, each targeted to a specific offer or customer segment.

-Because a landing page is a visitor’s first touchpoint with your offer, it’s vital to optimize the experience for them.
+Because a landing page is a visitor’s first touchpoint with your offer, optimizing the experience for them is vital.
 Any component of the page - content, tone, navigation, layout, visuals - could be the difference between getting visitors to click through to your offer and having them click away from it.
 As with your CTAs, optimizing your landing pages will involve working in the Visual Editor to test ideas and hypotheses that could help drive traffic through your landing pages and encourage the user behavior you want to see.
-Experiment with as many different ideas and combinations as you feel comfortable with since Optimizely Web Experimentation users who run more variations per experiment tend to see statistically significant results more quickly and more often.
+Experiment with as many different ideas and combinations as you feel comfortable with because Optimizely Web Experimentation users who run more variations per experiment tend to see statistically significant results more quickly and more often.

 Optimizely Web Experimentation makes it easy to experiment with different offers and find a winner quickly.
 Remember, the more offers you test, the more likely you are to find a statistically significant winner.
 So use your deep knowledge and understanding of your customers and get creative with your offers.